Lattuse/Lattuse/README.md

 - 👋 Hi, I’m @Lattuse
-- 👀 I’m interested in ANIME
+- 👀 I’m interested in gaming
 - 🌱 I’m currently learning WEB backend
 - 💞️ I’m looking to collaborate on (?)
-- 📫 How to reach me - You don't want to
+- 📫 How to reach me - IDK if you need it

 <!---
 Lattuse/Lattuse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.